PERSIMUNE/.github/profile/README.md

 ## Contact Information

-For any inquiries or support related to our GitHub organization or specific repositories, please contact ramtin.zargari.marandi [AT] regionh.dk.
+For any inquiries or support related to our GitHub organization or specific repositories, please contact ramtin [DOT] zargari [DOT] marandi [AT] regionh [DOT] dk.

 Thank you for being a part of our research community, and we look forward to collaborating with you!